 Facebook and YouTube were once the default platforms, but TikTok and Twitter can be helpful here, too.
 Of course, you want organic responses, but it doesn’t hurt to launch a paid or sponsored campaign, first.
-(Some of the examples above started as Superbowl ads, which is a pretty big launch.)
+(Some of the examples above started as ads during the Big Game, which is a pretty big launch.)

 Consumers trust influencers who can create an air of authority.
 User-Generated Content (UGC) or UGC-style content could certainly go viral; you can also consider engaging influencers to share your content with their large numbers of followers.

 Connected TV (CTV) refers to content streamed over the internet.
 As the majority of Americans now consume their TV and movies this way, it makes sense to reach them where their engagement is (and then hope they share).

 Go For Quality Over Quantity

 Logically, high-quality, short videos are more likely to be consumed and shared when viewers are looking for a brief, refreshing break in their day.

 Emotion matters.
 When you’re designing your campaign, just keep checking in with yourself to see: what is this making you feel?
 Would you forward it to friends or family?